astronomer/epoch/README.md

 ## How It Works

 1. **You write handlers for the HEAD (latest) version only**
-2. **Cadwyn middleware detects the requested API version** from headers/query/path
+2. **Cadwyn middleware detects the requested API version** from headers or URL path
 3. **Request migration**: Transforms incoming request from old → new format
 4. **Your handler executes** with the migrated request
 5. **Response migration**: Transforms outgoing response from new → old format